 We currently have 46 service units and each service unit is authorized to have two (2) council delegates and two (2) alternates.
 Adult delegates serve two-year terms and girl delegates serve a one-year term (per bylaws).
 Council delegates have an important role in the Girl Scout democratic process – they represent their service unit by voting on decisions that influence the Council.
 Council delegates and alternates are elected by their service unit and names and contact information are supplied to Council.

 Requirements for being a Council Delegate/Alternate:

 - Currently registered member, and be a member in good standing with no outstanding debt.

 - Required to attend Annual Meeting, Training/Input Meeting, and any other special meetings called that require a membership vote.

-- All delegates are required to report meeting results to their respective districts.
+- All delegates are required to report meeting results to their respective service units.

-Council delegates are elected by their district and have a vote at the Annual Meeting on local issues.
+Council delegates are elected by their service unit and have a vote at the Annual Meeting on local issues.
 Terms are two years for adults and one year for girls.